angristan/awesome-stars/README.md

 - [flood](https://github.com/Flood-UI/flood) - A web UI for rTorrent with a Node.js backend and React frontend.
 - [ui-for-docker](https://github.com/kevana/ui-for-docker) - A web interface for Docker, formerly known as DockerUI.
 This repo is not maintained
 - [hexo-admin](https://github.com/jaredly/hexo-admin) - An Admin Interface for Hexo
-- [Ghost](https://github.com/TryGhost/Ghost) - 👻 The most popular headless Node.js CMS for professional publishing
+- [Ghost](https://github.com/TryGhost/Ghost) - 👻 The #1 headless Node.js CMS for professional publishing
 - [Material-Sidenav-Ghost-Theme](https://github.com/SuphanutJui/Material-Sidenav-Ghost-Theme) - A Ghost blogging-platform theme, based on Materialize.css.
 - [surge](https://github.com/sintaxi/surge) - CLI for the surge.sh CDN
-- [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
-Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
+- [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
+Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers
-- [pssh](https://github.com/portly/pssh) - Pair Programming made user-friendly with your web browser.
+- [pairish](https://github.com/portly/pairish) - Pair Programming made user-friendly with your web browser.
 - [dtcloud](https://github.com/samhocevar/dtcloud) - Le vrai visage du Cloud™
 - [webtorrent-desktop](https://github.com/webtorrent/webtorrent-desktop) - ❤️ Streaming torrent app for Mac, Windows, and Linux
 - [codimd](https://github.com/hackmdio/codimd) - CodiMD - Realtime collaborative markdown notes on all platforms.